UPDATED to 2021:

 And while Indiegogo won this point in previous years, as it used to be available nearly everywhere (officially in 224 countries), missing out maybe a couple of villages in Siberia, it has recently followed in Kickstarter’s footsteps.
-Indiegogo backtracked their international availability, and limited themselves to just 21 countries.
+Indiegogo backtracked their international availability and limited themselves to just 21 countries.

-These are US, UK, Canada, Australia, Hong Kong (China campaigns may be eligible), Austria, Belgium, Denmark, Germany, Finland, France, Republic of Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Singapore, Spain, Sweden, and Switzerland.
+These are the US, UK, Canada, Australia, Hong Kong (China campaigns may be eligible), Austria, Belgium, Denmark, Germany, Finland, France, Republic of Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Singapore, Spain, Sweden, and Switzerland.

 Similarly, Indiegogo has its own requirements:

 However, remember that even if you’re not from one of those lucky 22 countries, you might be able to incorporate your company in the US through their payment processor’s service, Stripe Atlas.

 Either way, the 2 platforms tie in their registration capabilities — or restrictions.
 One point each!